Stone Age: Tools

 Stone tools were made from a variety of stones.
 For example, flint and chert were shaped (or chipped) for use as cutting tools and weapons, while basalt and sandstone were used for ground stone tools, such as quern-stones.
 Wood, bone, shell, antler (deer) and other materials were widely used, as well.
 During the most recent part of the period, sediments (such as clay) were used to make pottery.
 Agriculture was developed and certain animals were domesticated as well.

 Some species of non-primates are able to use stone tools, such as the sea otter, which breaks abalone shells with them.
 Primates can both use and manufacture stone tools.
-This combination of abilities is more marked in apes and men, but only men, or more generally Hominans, depend on tool use for survival.
-The key anatomical and behavioral features required for tool manufacture, which are possessed only by Hominans, are the larger thumb and the ability to hold by means of an assortment of grips.
+This combination of abilities is more marked in apes and humans, but only humans, or more generally hominins, depend on tool use for survival.
+The key anatomical and behavioral features required for tool manufacture, which are possessed only by hominins, are the larger thumb and the ability to hold by means of an assortment of grips.